 Composing for vocal ensembles is an extension of Szymko's creativity as a choral director.
 She has inspired community and church choirs in Seattle and Portland for over 30 years.
 Her passion for the singing voice, an embodied approach to sound, a dedication to craft and artistry, and her insistence on quality texts—all relate to her experience as a conductor and are reflected in her choral compositions.
-In addition to her own published works, her music appears in the catalogs of Santa Barbara Music Publishing, Lorenz Corporation (Roger Dean Publishing), earthsongs,Treble Clef Press and Walton Music.
+In addition to her own self published works, her music appears in the catalogs of Santa Barbara Music Publishing, Roger Dean Publishing, Walton Music, earthsongs,Treble Clef Press and Yelton Rhodes Music.
 She is a founding member of the Independent Music Publishers Cooperative.

-Szymko studied piano throughout high school and sang in choir.
-She was a Folk Mass music leader at her parish church and at school.
-But is was the moments of transcendence and bliss experienced while listening to great music that compelled her to enter college as a music student.
-She began at the Chicago Musical College at Roosevelt University and continued at the University of Illinois (Urbana), where she received a B.S. in Music Education (1979) with an emphasis on vocal/choral education.
-She left for Seattle, Washington following graduation.
-Szymko soon began arranging and composing music to fill the repertoire needs of the progressively leaning women's and church choirs she directed there in the 1980's and early 90's—the Seattle Women's Ensemble and University Baptist Church.
+Szymko was born in Chicago, the youngest of five children in a devout Catholic home where faith, education and the arts were core values.
+She began piano study at age eight, led liturgical folk music at Mass, sang in her high school choir, but most importantly she was an avid listener to a great diversity of music during her formative years.
+She began her focus on choral studies at the Chicago Musical College at Roosevelt University and received a B.S. in Music Education (1979) at the University of Illinois (Urbana) with a vocal/choral emphasis.
+She left for Seattle following graduation and soon began arranging and composing music to fill the repertoire needs of the progressively leaning women's and church choirs she directed there in the 1980's and early 90's.
 During her first decade as a choral professional, she expanded her knowledge of conducting and vocal pedagogy by way of numerous workshops and summer sessions.
-A year of music study at the University of Washington (1988) and a successful musical theater collaboration, "Cradle and All" (1991), both solidified her determination to continue the pursuit of a career in music with an emphasis on composition.
-Joan Szymko is esentially a self-taught composer.
+A year of composition study at the University of Washington (1988) and a successful musical theater collaboration, (Cradle and All 1990, solidified her determination to continue the pursuit of a career in music with an emphasis on composition.

 Do Jump!
 Movement Theater Company,